Summer Camp Help & FAQs.

 How old do you have to be to attend camp?

-Sunset Lake (SSL) has overnight camp programs available for children and youth ages 8-17.
-Day Camp is open for children ages 5-10.
-Camp programs are arranged by school level, elementary, middle and high school.
-There is a 6 month grace period for the camp age ranges to allow campers to attend camp with their friends.
+Sunset Lake Camp has overnight camp programs available for children and youth ages 8-17.
+Day Camp is open for children ages 6-8.
+The progression is simple from younger in early summer to older.
+There is a 6-month grace period for the camp age ranges to allow campers to attend camp with their friends.

 How old do you have to be to work at camp?